sybrew/the-seo-framework/readme.txt

 		* However, when more than one sequential hyphen is enter, it will still be texturized by WordPress.
 	* Title and description related SEO Bar tests for unsupported transformative syntax.
 Mainly detecting syntax from Yoast SEO and SEOPress, making your migration to the better plugin more manageable.
 		* The test runs after your filters do.
 So, if you've added transformative syntax filters to the right hook, you shouldn't receive any SEO Bar related errors.
-	* You can now register your Baidu webmasters verification code.
 * **Improved:**
 	* Subdirectory issue tests for the robots.txt output is no longer cached and is now more accurate.
 	* Implemented WordPress 5.4/Gutenberg 9.4 styling guidelines for the post-SEO box editor.